subnub/myDrive/readme.md

 Note: Creating, deleting and other features are disabled in the demo.
 Also the service worker is not enabled in the demo, images thumbnails are not cached because of this.

+Also this is just a 512mb RAM droplet go easy on her.

 <span id="bugs"></span>

-## 👾 Bug reports and Feature Requests
+## 👾 Bug reports and feature requests

+Please only open issues for actual bugs, feature requests or discussions should happen in Discussions or via my email.

 Contact Email: kyle.hoell@gmail.com